-OBSOLETE ADVERSARIES OF GROWTH: THE SPANISH MONARCHY AND THE FEUDAL FRENCH NOBILITY
+THE SPANISH MONARCHY AND THE FEUDAL FRENCH NOBILITY REJECT CHANGE THAT UNDERMINES THEIR CONTROL

-- Spain: The slain commander has gone to battle in an armchair — Spanish warfare retains practices that maintain the status quo by limiting efficiency:
+- The slain commander goes to battle in an armchair — Spanish warfare retains practices that limit efficiency to maintain the status quo :

-Marie-Louise de Montpensier orders the cannon of the Bastille fortress to be fired on the royal troops (in 1652).
+Marie-Louise de Montpensier, the king's first cousin, orders the cannoneers of the Bastille fortress to fire on the royal troops (in 1652).

 Spain and French nobles belong